leonawicz/CommCharts4/docs/md/05_scale_precip.md

 then it is not bad to offer both resolutions for graphing.
 However, it is not as though both resolutions would be offered.
 Of course, for those communities to be added which necessitated consideration of 10-minute resolution "community" data in the first place, both resolutions cannot be offered.
-Due to a combination of a push for adding communities to the application for which no high-resolution climate model outputs exist and a lack of due diligence in assessing the scientific merits of this, communities are slated for inclusion in the application despite the known issues.
+Due to a combination of a push for adding communities to the application for which no high-resolution climate model outputs exist and a lack of due diligence in assessing the scientific merits of using the suggested data, communities are slated for inclusion in the application despite the known issues.

 With what is shown here, a caveat next to a graph about this issue is simply not good enough.
 Under the current circumstances, the 10-minute resolution data have no defensible place in the Community Charts application.
-In fact, it can be argued that if use of the 10-minute resolution data is truly justifiable, that it is sufficiently spatially unbiased, and representative of community-level data, then the most appropriate path forward is to dispense with the 2-km data which has a more limited geographic range, ensuring consistency of comparable data across communities.
+In fact, if it can be legitimately argued (it cannot, but let's pretend for a moment) that use of the 10-minute resolution data is truly justifiable, that it is sufficiently spatially unbiased, and representative of community-level data, then the most appropriate path forward is to dispense with the 2-km data which has a more limited geographic range and clearly is not comparable to the 10-minute data, thus ensuring consistency of comparable data across all communities.

 The application could actually contain communities worldwide if using the 10-minute data.
 Why stop with the Northwest Territories?
 This is too easy a claim to make, however.